 Our History

-Founded in 2002, Chicago Partnership for Health Promotion (CPHP) is a unit of the Office of Community Engagement And Neighborhood Health Partnerships (OCEANHP) representing a network of community based interventions designed to improve nutrition and reduce disparities in outcomes associated with nutritional diseases including obesity.
-CPHP provides high quality, age, gender and culturally tailored nutrition education in a variety of venues across the city.
+Founded in 2002, Chicago Partnership for Health Promotion (CPHP) was a unit of the Office of Community Engagement and Neighborhood Health Partnerships (OCEAN-HP) representing a network of community-based interventions designed to improve nutrition and reduce disparities in outcomes associated with nutritional diseases including obesity.
+CPHP provided high quality, age, gender and culturally tailored nutrition education in a variety of venues across the city.

 CPHP’s Health Education Specialists and specially trained Community Nutrition Peer Educators (NPE) provide services through a dynamic network of partnerships including internal university partners and external partners, selected because of their unique capabilities, location and access to eligible participants in a variety of settings.